 What the 2008 recession did to unemployment, hiring, and job search timelines

 The Great Recession hit the labor market hard.
-The official unemployment rate rose from under 5% before the downturn to about 10% at its peak, and it stayed high well after the worst headlines had faded.
-For many job seekers, the rate explained only part of what had changed.
-Every stage of the search seemed to slow down.
+The official unemployment rate rose from under 5% before the downturn to about 10% at its peak, and it stayed high long after the worst headlines faded.
+For job seekers, though, that figure only told part of the story.
+The whole search seemed to slow down.

-Hiring stalled in many organizations.
+Hiring cooled across many organizations.
 Companies delayed backfills, cut recruiting budgets, and became much more selective.
-Job seekers faced fewer openings, heavier competition for each role, and long silences after sending a resume.
-What had once felt like a basic sequence of apply, interview, and start often turned into weeks of waiting with no clear signal.
+Job seekers faced fewer openings, more competition for each role, and long stretches of silence after sending a resume.
+What once felt like a straightforward apply-interview-start sequence often turned into weeks of waiting with little sense of movement.

 That timeline mattered.
-In a strong market, a candidate can be somewhat casual about fit because another opening may appear soon.
-During a slow recovery, that habit becomes risky.
-The Great Recession showed that job seekers need a plan built for endurance, not a single productive week of applications.
+In a stronger market, a candidate can afford to be less exacting because another opening may appear soon.
+In a slower recovery, that approach becomes risky.
+The Great Recession made it plain that job seekers need a plan built for endurance, not just a productive week of applications.

 Real story